Double clarinet: Varieties

 The Iraqi double clarinet is also called a zummāra, although this term also is used for a single-tube simple clarinet.
 It is similar to the Syrian mijwiz.

 In Morocco and Tunisia the instrument, called zamr, has a single or double bell.
 The Moroccan instrument has six holes in each pipe.
 The Moroccan mizmār or zamr rīfī is over 100 centimetres long, again with six holes in each pipe, ending in two bull's horns.

+In Libya the instrument is called zukra (زكرة).

-The double clarinet in Syria, western Iraq, Lebanon, northern Israel, and Jordan is called a mijwiz.
+The double clarinet in Syria, western Iraq, Lebanon, Palestine, and Jordan is called a mijwiz.
 It is about thirty centimetres long, typically with six holes for each tube.
 Melodies are played in unison on both pipes, often with one pipe tuned slightly higher than the other to produce acoustic beats.

 The Yemeni instrument is called a mizmār.
 It is attached to the player's mouth using a muzzle.

 In Italy, the Sicilian zampogna bagpipe, also called a ciaramedda, is additionally referred to as a "doppio clarinetto" (double clarinet), because of its two equal length single reed chanters.
 A version of this instrument is also played in the Province of Reggio Calabria.
 Other single reed, double chanter bagpipes found in Southern Italy include the Sordulina and the zampogna "a moderna", both of which are found in Calabria.
 In the province of Messina, in the local dialect, the single blade can reed mounted in the instrument's chanters and drones is called a "zammara."

 In the island of Ibiza, in the Balearic Islands of Spain, there is the reclam de xeremies.
 Basque Country has the alboka.